JMCanning78/MahjongSite/README.md

 backed up.

 1. The initial `scores.db` is empty.
 It has no users and no game history.
-Clicking the `SETUP` button on the first web page will go to a page where you can specify the email address for the first user.
+Clicking the "SETUP" button on the first web page will go to a page where you can specify the email address for the first user.
 After filling in the address and clicking "Invite", the web server will attempt to send email to that address via the `EMAILSERVER` you